Oneness Pentecostalism: Views of the early church

 The simple, indeed (I will not call them unwise or unlearned), who always constitute the majority of believers, are startled at the dispensation (of the Three in One), on the very ground that their very Rule of Faith withdraws them from the world's plurality of gods to the one only true God; not understanding that, although He is the one only God, He must yet be believed in with His own economy.
 The numerical order and distribution of the Trinity, they assume to be a division of the Unity.

 As part of his broader critique, Bernard briefly references 19th-century Presbyterian minister Alexander Hislop, who associated Trinitarian doctrine and other early Christian practices with pagan religious influence.
-While contemporary scholars widely reject Hislop's claims as unreliable, Bernard's core argument rests not on Hislop but on patristic sources and the biblical absence of tri-personal language.
+Contemporary scholars widely reject Hislop's claims as unreliable; however, Bernard's core argument rests not on Hislop but on patristic sources and the biblical absence of explicitly tri-personal language.
 Oneness theologians such as Norris have also advanced alternative lines of argument based on biblical exegesis and early Christian texts.

 In contrast to Bernard's theory, Trinitarian scholars suggest the writings of Ignatius and Irenaeus teach an eternal Trinity, though Norris disagrees with them in his book I AM: A Oneness Pentecostal Theology, arguing that writers like Ignatius should not be retroactively read through the lens of fourth-century Trinitarian orthodoxy.

-Oneness soteriology
+Soteriology

 In common with most Protestant denominations, Oneness Pentecostal soteriology maintains that all people are born with a sinful nature, sin at a young age, and remain lost without hope of salvation unless they embrace the Gospel that Jesus made complete atonement for the sins of all people, which is the sole means of human redemption; and that salvation comes solely by grace through faith in Jesus.
 Oneness doctrine also teaches that true faith results in obedience, and that salvation is not only to profess faith but to demonstrate it as well in action.
 Oneness churches teach the following as the foundation of Christian conversion: